-Dr. Danda’s professional fees vary according to the service provided and are based on factors such as regional psychotherapy rates and experience.
+Dr. Danda is an out of network provider.
+Professional fees vary according to the service provided and are based on factors such as regional psychotherapy rates and experience.

 - Initial Appointment (90791) Flat fee of $250 for a 60-75 minute session.
 Includes structured, clinical interview, initial impressions and treatment plan, as well as initial contact to collaborate with other health care providers or school and broad-based questionnaires, both as indicated and appropriate.